mnegussie/LesionMap/README.md

 # LesionMap
-LesionMapUCSF is a comprehensive package for normalization and visualization of volumetric imaging segments.
+LesionMap is a comprehensive package for normalization and visualization of volumetric imaging segments.
 Users can perform segmentation, normalization, and visualization of large datasets with very few lines of code.

 ## **Install**